Before you even begin your SaaS SEO strategy, you’ll first want to optimize your website for search engines, also known as technical SEO.

 Simply put, Google is pulling website pages from their index and using them to rank for keywords.

-So if search engines can’t index your content, it won’t rank.
+So, if search engines can’t index your content, it won’t rank.

-In Google Search Console, you can see which pages are indexed and which pages were excluded from Google’s index.
+In Google Search Console, you can see which pages are indexed and which were excluded from Google’s index.

 There are a few reasons why content can be excluded from Google’s index, but the most common indexing issues are: